Bobbo117/MQ135-Air-Quality-Sensor/README.md

 Power ESP8266 via USB connection.

+# Software

   This software incorporates the Arduino MQ135 library to perform two functions:

   1. When the #define CALIBRATE statement is active, calibrate the MQ135 sensor by running the system outdoors for a couple hours to attain a reference resistance R0 for fresh air.
 Replace the number in the software statement '#define RZERO 51.5' with the new value.
      Consider using the EPA's AirNow App to verify the outside air quality.

-  3. When the #define CALIBRATE statement is inactivated by commenting it out, read the MQ135 sensor and report the CO2 ppm data on the following platforms:
+  2. When the #define CALIBRATE statement is inactivated by commenting it out, read the MQ135 sensor and report the CO2 ppm data on the following platforms:

     a. computer via USB to Arduino IDE